GusthavoDarth/Noise-And-Conways/README.md

 ## Ideia
 This is a project that i already have mede, sort of.
 I just wanted to do it with better visuals, so i used the Raylib library to help me with that.
-Making the game i became curius with noise and how it can generate terrain, and there i begin to make a new program very simple to play with it.
+Making the game i became curious with noise and how it can generate terrain, and there i begin to make a new program very simple to play with it.